phenomenes/ansible-snippets/README.md

 Plug 'phenomenes/ansible-snippets', { 'tag': 'v2.4.0' }
 ```

-To install manually clone this repo to your `~/.vim`
+Alternatively you can install it manually by clone the repo to your `~/.vim`

 ```
 cd ~/.vim/